pawelsan/footy-scores-app/README.md

 - `Export all JSON` above tabs (women + men combined)

+Export ergonomics for QA workflow:

+- `Cancel` button is available while export is running
+- `Retry export` button is shown when export fails or is canceled
+- each endpoint fetch is retried once before being marked as failed

 If all endpoints resolve successfully, output is a plain object:

 ```json